 Corepoint Integration Engine uses XML messages that follow the SOAP standard for secure communications, which is the most common Web Services standard used in healthcare.

-Because Web Services allows data transmission regardless of the vendor or workflow, it has been proven to be the ideal communication method for connecting remote providers and applications across an HIE network.
+Because Web Services allows data transmission regardless of the vendor or workflow, it has been proven to be the ideal communication method for connecting remote providers and applications across an network.

 Secured Web Services is extremely interoperable because the data is updated in real-time based on trigger events, or action points in Corepoint Integration Engine.

-Once a patient’s health data is updated by a provider and the trigger is set, that patient record is published to one or more HIEs using industry-standard methods, such as IHE profiles.
+Once a patient’s health data is updated by a provider and the trigger is set, that patient record is published to one or more HIEs using industry-standard methods, such as profiles.

-The exchanged CCD is wrapped with metadata that is stored in the HIE document registry, and the document itself typically is stored in the HIE document repository.
+The exchanged is wrapped with metadata that is stored in the HIE document registry, and the document itself typically is stored in the HIE document repository.

 Using Web Services in Corepoint